cmckenzie6/TerraDottaUserScripts/README.md

 # Terra Dotta User Scripts
 Tampermonkey userscripts for use in Terra Dotta Software.

+## Disclaimer
+These userscripts are not supported or endorsed by Terra Dotta in any way.
+Use them at your own risk.

 ## Requirements
 You must have the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) installed in the Google Chrome web browser.